Our Core Faculty and Staff

-Matthew Rodriguez is a Family Science doctoral student who is passionate about researching ethnic minority men and their families.
-He is a research assistant for the Padres Preparados, Jóvenes Saludables Latinx obesity prevention program and also the Black Men's Health UMD study.
-Matt is also a teaching assistant for the FMSC190 Man Up! undergraduate course.
+Matthew Rodriguez is a Family Science doctoral candidate who is passionate about researching ethnic minority men and their families.
+He is a research assistant for the Padres Preparados, Jóvenes Saludables Latinx obesity prevention program and also the Familias Activas study.
+Matt is also an instructor for the undergraduate family science course, "Modern Families" (FMSC170).
 Prior to his studies, Matt was a professional web developer and currently uses his coding skills to create mobile health apps.
-He was recently elected as the American Public Health Association's (APHA) Health Informatics Information Technology Student Liaison and actively supports the National Council on Family Relations' Men in Families focus group.
-Feel free to contact Matt on Twitter @MattR_Rodriguez.
+He was recently elected as the Co-Chair of the the National Council on Family Relations' Men in Families focus group.
+Feel free to contact Matt on ORCID and Twitter @MattR_Rodriguez.

 Natasha Williams is a Chicago-based doctoral candidate in Family Science whose research focuses on the mental health of LGBTQ+ people.
 Specifically, she explores mental health disparities at the intersection of sexual identity and race as well as factors that influence access to affirming mental health care.
 Natasha is an investigator in the UMD Prevention Research Center and Dr. Jessica Fish’s SOGI Health Lab.
 She also works as a Research and Evaluation Associate at Sharp Insight and is a licensed marriage and family therapist.
 Since 2013, she has been the TA or instructor of record for courses in statistics; families, poverty, and affluence; human sexuality; and behavior disorders.
 She holds an M.S. from Purdue University Northwest and a B.S. from Florida State University.
 Twitter: @Atakigo email@example.com